-- This EMP is based on the design provided in the tender documentation.
-The EMP will therefore need to be updated to take into account the results of the Environmental Impact Assessment (EIA) which is being undertaken by the Employer's Environmental Consultant (the Engineer) and the evolving design prepared by the Contractor.
-It will also need to take into account any conditions attached to the outcome of the application for development permission or issues arising from the finalisation of the detailed design.
+- 1.3.1 This EMP is based on the design provided in the tender documentation.
+The revised reference design includes a potential additional water supply in Fisher's Valley.
+Aspects of this EMP will need to be updated to take into account the results of the studies being undertaken by the Engineer's Environmental Consultant related to the Fisher's Valley water supply.
 The EMP will be finalised prior to the commencement of construction. - 1.3.2 The requirements of the EMP shall be translated into the CEMP to be prepared by the Contractor.
 The Contractor shall submit, as part of his tender return documents, a draft CEMP structured in accordance with Schedule V4.1.9 Environmental Management Requirements.
-The final CEMP shall be completed and submitted to the Engineer for approval four weeks prior to construction commencing. - 1.3.3 Non-compliance with the EMP shall be dealt with in accordance with clauses 7.5 and 7.6 of the FIDIC Conditions of Contract as amended
+The final CEMP shall be completed and submitted to the Engineer for approval four weeks prior to construction commencing. - 1.3.3 Non-compliance with the EMP shall be dealt with in accordance with clauses 7.5 and 7.6 of the FIDIC Conditions of Contract as amended.